 If you are looking at replacing or repairing an ignition switch, it helps to know more about the wiring.
 This job isn’t as easy as it might sound, but with some mechanical experience, you can learn how to wire an ignition switch.

-In this guide, we outline the steps to wire the ignition switch and describe what wires are included.
-We also look at whether or not the ignition switch needs to be grounded.
-By the end of our guide, you should be an ignition switch wiring expert.
+In this guide, I outline the steps to wire the ignition switch and describe what wires are included.
+I also look at whether or not the ignition switch needs to be grounded.
+By the end of this guide, you should be an ignition switch wiring expert.

 How to Wire an Ignition Switch?